SuperOfficeDocs/superoffice-docs/user-guide/en/forms/submissions/process.md

 ## Linking the submitter to a SuperOffice contact and company

-When a form is submitted, SuperOffice will try to match the e-mail address in the form with existing e-mail addresses in SuperOffice to link the form submission to an existing contact.
+When a form is submitted, SuperOffice will try to match the email address in the form with existing email addresses in SuperOffice to link the form submission to an existing contact.
 If the submitter is found in SuperOffice, you can show contact information, requests, sales, follow-ups and previous chat sessions that have been registered for this contact in SuperOffice.

 If no match is found, you must try to locate the correct contact or create a new contact (and company).